ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 What is NOT included in this simplified example shader?
 -------------------
-For simplicity reason, I removed most of the features from the original shader (deleted 80% of the original shader package), else this shader will be way too complex for reading & learning.
+For simplicity reason, I removed most of the features from the Full version shader (deleted 90% of the original shader), else this example shader will be way too complex for reading & learning.
 The removed features are:
 - face sphere proxy normal & direction proxy normal (fixing face ugly normals, very important)
 - smooth outline normal auto baking (fixing ugly outlines, very important)
 - constant outline fix for fov and distance to camera (outline looks correct in any situation, very important)